 Short affirmations are a good place to begin.
 A parent can say to their child, for instance, "You know Suzie, I know that I don't say it often enough, but you really are one of the best things that ever came into my life.
 I'm so glad that you are my daughter.
 You don't have to say anything; I just wanted you to know."
 The real secret for making this sort of affirmation "stick" is to immediately ask a non-related question, leave the room quickly, or in some other way make it comfortable for the youngster not to respond to what you just told them.
 This can be powerful stuff.

 Offering choices is an excellent way to empower a youngster, and it goes a long way in better ensuring that the child will initiate and complete that which she has selected (thus directly dealing with noncompliance).
 For instance, a youngster can be given five cards, each of which has an assigned home or school task written on it.
 The youngster is told that, if he or she begins the tasks within the next ten minutes, and completes them, only three need to be done; two cards can be returned.
-This approach not only eliminates a number of hassles, it is perceived by the child as a fair and reasonable gesture.
+This approach not only eliminates a number of hassles, but it is also perceived by the child as a fair and reasonable gesture.
 It won't "cure" the problem of noncompliance overnight, but it is a move in the right direction.